rust-lang/rust/src/doc/trpl/hello-cargo.md

 ```

 This file is in the [TOML][toml] format.
 TOML is similar to INI, but has some
 extra goodies.
-According to the Rust docs,
+According to the TOML docs,

 > TOML aims to be a minimal configuration file format that's easy to read due
 > to obvious semantics.
 TOML is designed to map unambiguously to a hash table.